Looking for a New Job? Why Base Salary Should Be the Last Thing You Consider

 Candidates expecting a salary increase when switching jobs are often disappointed.
 Companies that expect top-tier talent to make a lateral move based solely on salary are struggling to fill positions.
 The wage increase for job switchers is at its lowest level in a decade.
 Instead of focusing only on base salary, particularly in the insurance and wealth management industries, candidates should evaluate opportunities based on career growth, stability, total compensation, work environment, and skill development.

 Market-driven salary offerings are more rigid than before.
 The pay gap between those who switch jobs and those who remain in their roles has nearly disappeared.
 In early 2023, switching jobs resulted in an average salary increase of 7.7%.
 By 2024, the gap narrowed significantly, with employees who stayed receiving a 4.6% raise and job switchers seeing only a slight bump to 4.8%.
-As of February 2025, it is more lucrative to stay in your job (4.4% increase) than switch jobs (4.2% increase).
+As of February 2025, job stayers see a 4.4% increase and job switchers mark a 4.2% increase.
+However, the job market in the traditionally strong insurance and wealth management industries show sustainability.
+Lyneer Search Group is filling roles that offer wage growth.
+Our placements are getting stronger offers with higher salaries.
+Clients are emphasizing attractive work environments, culture, and career growth in their packages.
 What does that mean for candidates and the job market?
 A new model for employment negotiations emerges.

 Candidates for accounting and finance roles in the insurance and wealth management industries are increasingly disillusioned when recruiters present offers lower than expected.
 Moreover, companies have limited flexibility in salary negotiations.
 Transparent job postings often state salary ranges based on skills and experience, and companies are holding firm on those numbers.